Use Board Templates

 Tip

-Honeycomb automatically creates the required fields for the Activity Log Board templates when it generates Activity Log events.
+Honeycomb automatically creates the required fields for the Activity Log Board Templates when it generates Activity Log events.

-The Activity Log Trigger and SLO Activity Board template includes queries related to trigger and SLO activations and modifications:
+The Activity Log Trigger and SLO Activity Board Template includes queries related to trigger and SLO activations and modifications:

 Query Name Query Description Required Fields